|

-Monrovia Sound Studio . . . showcases articles on J. Lawrence Cook, Frank Melrose, Roy J. Carew and features unique and exclusive newly-discovered facts about Jelly Roll Morton and his associates, researched by renowned international researchers who include Laurie Wright, Prof. Lawrence Gushee, Roger Richard, Prof. James Dapogny, Mike Montgomery, Floyd Levin, Dr. Robert Pinsker, Prof. Alan Wallace, Dr. Philip Pastras, Michael Hill, Peter Hanley, Dr. Edward Berlin, Millie Gaddini, Brian Goggin, Butch Thompson, Karl Ellison, Ate van Delden and Mike Meddings.
+Monrovia Sound Studio . . . publishes exclusive, newly-discovered facts about Jelly Roll Morton, researched by renowned international researchers who include Laurie Wright, Prof. Lawrence Gushee, Roger Richard, Prof. James Dapogny, Mike Montgomery, Floyd Levin, Dr. Robert Pinsker, Prof. Alan Wallace, Dr. Philip Pastras, Michael Hill, Peter Hanley, Dr. Edward Berlin, Millie Gaddini, Brian Goggin, Butch Thompson, Karl Ellison, Ate van Delden and Mike Meddings.
+Monrovia Sound Studio also showcases articles on J. Lawrence Cook, Frank Melrose and Roy Carew.

 The superbly-crafted MIDI files on the website have been arranged and sequenced by J. Lawrence Cook, ‘Perfessor’ Bill Edwards, John Farrell, Luigi Ranalli, Irwin Schwartz, Warren Trachtman and other noted keyboard musicians, which feature the music of Jelly Roll Morton, Frank Melrose, Roy Carew, Dick Wellstood, James P. Johnson, Teddy Wilson and a host of other well-known ragtime, blues and hot piano performers.